picocms/Pico/README.md

 Upgrade
 -------

-Upgrading Pico is very easy: You just have to replace all of Picos files - that's it!
+Upgrading Pico is very easy: You just have to replace all of Pico's files - that's it!
 Nevertheless you should *always* create a backup of your Pico installation before upgrading.

 Pico follows [Semantic Versioning 2.0][SemVer] and uses version numbers like `MAJOR`.`MINOR`.`PATCH`.
 When we update...

 - the `PATCH` version (e.g. `1.0.0` to `1.0.1`), we made backwards-compatible bug fixes.
-It's then sufficient to extract [Picos latest release][LatestRelease] to your existing installation directory and overwriting all files.
+It's then sufficient to extract [Pico's latest release][LatestRelease] to your existing installation directory and overwriting all files.
 - the `MINOR` version (e.g. `1.0` to `1.1`), we added functionality in a backwards-compatible manner, but anyway recommend you to "install" Pico newly.
 Backup all of your files, empty your installation directory and install Pico as elucidated above.
 You can then copy your `config/config.php` and `content` directory without any change.
 If applicable, you can also copy the folder of your custom theme within the `themes` directory.
 Provided that you're using plugins, also copy all of your plugins from the `plugins` directory.
 - the `MAJOR` version (e.g. `1.0` to `2.0`), a appropriate upgrade tutorial will be provided.